Chase Ultimate Rewards Review: Get Maximum Value

-However, if I transferred my points to Singapore Airline's KrisFlyer Miles and then booked a partner flight with Virgin Atlantic, I could get the same flight for just 50,000 miles, which works out to almost 2 cents a point.
-And I'd be saving more than 28,000 Ultimate Rewards (worth another $350 when booking on UR).
-Subject to availability.
-Taxes, fees and surcharges not included.
+However, if the points were transferred to Singapore Airline's KrisFlyer Miles and then booked with partner airlines Virgin Atlantic, you’d get the same flight for just 50,000 miles, which works out to almost 2 cents a point.
+And you’d be saving more than 28,000 Ultimate Rewards, which is worth another $350 when booking on UR.
+(Of course, this is all subject to availability.
+Also, taxes, fees and surcharges not included.)

-Obviously, this changes from flight to flight and sometimes the 20% discount from the Chase travel portal is the better deal.
-For example: if I were booking a flight from Los Angeles (LAX) to Phoenix (PHX) in late October 2016, it would cost me $228.20 or 18,256 points.
-On the other hand, that same flight would cost 20,000 United MileagePlus miles.
-I would save nearly 2,000 Ultimate Rewards by going through Chase Travel.
+Obviously, this can change from flight to flight.
+Sometimes, the 20% discount from the Chase travel portal is the better deal.
+For example: if you were booking a flight from Los Angeles (LAX) to Phoenix (PHX) in late October 2016, it would cost $228.20 or 18,256 points.
+On the other hand, the same flight would cost 20,000 United MileagePlus miles.
+Here, you’d save nearly 2,000 Ultimate Rewards by booking through Chase Travel.

-In general, you'll find that transferring Ultimate Rewards is best for international travel or expensive business class or first class tickets.
-But if you take the time to check both options, you could save yourself a bundle on your flight.
+In general, transferring Ultimate Rewards is best for international travel or expensive business class or first class tickets.
+But if you take the time to check out both options, you could save yourself a bundle on your flight.

-- Transfer to United as they never charge a fuel surcharge.
-Take advantage of its 1 free stopover / 2 open-jaw policies to visit more destinations with no additional points
+- Transfer to United as they don’t have a fuel surcharge.
+Take advantage of its one free stopover / two open-jaw ticket policies to visit more destinations without using additional points

 - Transfer to Hyatt as some hotel stay redemptions can be valued at over 2 cents a point